Flambeau River State Forest

 Connors Lake Campground

-This rustic family campground is open at noon on the Thursday before Memorial Day and closes the Tuesday after Labor Day.
-There are a total of 29 sites with two ADA designated sites.
+This rustic family campground is open from May to October.
+There are 29 sites with two ADA-designated sites.
 Sites 7, 9, 10 and 11 have electric service.

 The campground includes two vault toilet buildings, hand pump water, garbage and recycling station, boat access to Connors Lake and access to a 0.3-mile nature trail.
 There is a designated swimming area accessible from the campground.

 There are 14 primitive canoe campsites along the Flambeau River.
 Each landing provides room for one to three individual campsites and includes a picnic table, fire ring and pit toilet.
 These campsites are available on a first-come, first-served basis and are limited to a one-night stay.
 There is no fee required.